 - Extras, like roadside assistance, towing, and trip interruption coverage

 Like the Kia extended warranty plans, Endurance offers multiple tiers of coverage.
-In this case, though, there’s more to choose from with five distinct levels.
-Within those, you can choose the amount of coverage, up to 200,000 miles for some plans.
+In this case, though, there’s more to choose from, with six distinct levels.
+Within those, you can choose your desired length of coverage, up to 200,000+ miles for some plans.
 You can review a sample contract online to see exactly what is and is not covered.

-Notably, with an Endurance warranty and with most other third-party warranties, you can choose almost any licensed repair facility, including Kia dealers, a national chain like Firestone, or your favorite local licensed auto service shop.
+With an Endurance warranty and with most other third-party warranties, you can have repairs made at any licensed repair facility, including Kia dealerships, national chains like Firestone, or your favorite local licensed auto service shop.
+Automakers generally require you to have your vehicle serviced at the dealership, but in Kia's case, you can actually visit Kia dealerships, more than 6,000 “authorized service centers,” and any licensed repair facility in the U.S. or Canada.

 |Cancellation Policy||Unknown||Refund if within 30 days||Refund if within 30 days||Refund if within 30 days|